WestDRI/wgpages/content/programmableFilter.md

 1. Apply Sources | **Plane** at $100^2$ resolution
 1. Apply **Programmable Filter**
   - set Output Data Set Type = Same as Input
-  - this will create the same discretization (Points) as its input, without the fields (PointData)
+  - this will create the same discretization (vtkPolyData) as its input, without the fields (PointData)
 3. Let's print some info
 ```py
 print(type(output))   # paraview.vtk.numpy_interface.dataset_adapter.PolyData